-TORONTO [PeterPaul.ca] — Just over a month after the bodies of pharmaceutical billionaire Barry Sherman and his wife, Honey, were discovered inside their mansion at 50 Old Colony Road, a private investigation by the family has found that the case is a double-murder and not a murder-suicide as police revealed in the days after the gruesome discovery.
+TORONTO [PeterPaul.ca] — Just over a month after the bodies of pharmaceutical billionaire Barry Sherman and his wife, Honey, were discovered inside their mansion at 50 Old Colony Road, a private investigation by the family has found that the case is a double-murder and not a murder-suicide, as hinted by police in the days after the gruesome discovery.

-An exclusive Toronto Star report released Friday, citing sources inside the investigation, said that Barry and Honey were murdered in a “professional contract killing.”
-The report revealed new information on the case—that there were markings on the Sherman’s wrists which indicate that they were tied up prior to the murder.
+An exclusive Toronto Star report released Friday, citing sources inside the investigation, said the couple were murdered in a “professional contract killing.”
+The report revealed new information on the case like the fact that there were markings on the Shermans’ wrists which indicate that they were tied up prior to the murder.
 Another intriguing fact was that both victims were found in the seated position and not hanging nearby their pool as originally reported in the media.

-There was no confirmation or statement from the family regarding the new developments but it confirmed the original doubts the family had when it was announced on December 17 by police that it appeared to be a murder-suicide.
+There was no confirmation or statement from the family regarding the new developments but it confirmed the original doubts they had when it was announced on December 17 by police that it appeared to be a murder-suicide.

-The family denied that their parents would ever commit suicide or murder.
+The family said their parents would never commit suicide or murder.
 “We are shocked and think it’s irresponsible that police sources have reportedly advised the media of a theory which neither their family, their friends nor their colleagues believe to be true.”

 “We urge the Toronto Police Service to conduct a thorough, intensive and objective criminal investigation, and urge the media to refrain from further reporting as to the cause of these tragic deaths until the investigation is completed.”

-The Sherman family hired former Toronto Police homicide detectives and forensic pathologists to conduct a private investigation and separate autopsies, hoping to find more clues.
+The Sherman family hired former Toronto police homicide detectives and forensic pathologists to conduct a private investigation and separate autopsies, hoping to find more clues.
 Meanwhile, Toronto police have since combed the mansion and surrounding area, removed two vehicles, checked nearby sewers, questioned neighbours and collect nearby CCTV video in search of clues.